Kevin A. Lynch: Early life and education

 Lynch was born as the youngest child of an Irish-American family on January 7, 1918.
-He was raised in the Hazel Avenue neighborhood in Chicago's North Shore suburbs.
+He was raised on Chicago's North Side.
 After graduating from the Francis Parker School in 1935, Lynch matriculated at Yale University intending to study architecture.
-Finding its pedagogy too conservative, he left to study under Frank Lloyd Wright at Taliesin in Spring Green, Wisconsin.
+Finding its pedagogy too conservative, he left to study under Frank Lloyd Wright at Taliesin in Spring Green, Wisconsin and Scottsdale Arizona.
 Lynch later stated that Wright was a great influence, but disagreed with his individualistic social philosophy.
 Leaving Wright after a year and a half, he enrolled at Rensselaer Polytechnic Institute in Troy, New York to study engineering in 1939, but did not complete the program and went to work for Chicago architect Paul Schweikher.
 In 1941, Lynch married Anne Borders, a fellow graduate of the Parker School.

 Three weeks after his wedding, Lynch was drafted into the Army Corps of Engineers, serving in the siege of Peleliu, the Philippines and Japan through January 1946.
 After the war, he completed his undergraduate education at MIT and received a Bachelor's degree in city planning in 1947.

 Academic career

 After graduation, Lynch began work in Greensboro, North Carolina as an urban planner but was soon recruited to teach at MIT by Lloyd Rodwin.
 He began lecturing at MIT the following year, becoming an assistant professor in 1949, a tenured associate professor in 1955, and a full professor in 1963.

 In 1954, after receiving a grant from the Ford Foundation to study urban form in Italy, Lynch and his MIT teaching colleague György Kepes were awarded a grant from the Rockefeller Foundation to study perceptions of the urban environment and urban form.
 In 1958 Lynch wrote an essay ‘The theory of urban form’ with Lloyd Rodwin where the city is described through the complementary of two systems – flows and adapted spaces – interpreted starting from a group of descriptive categories of urban form.
 Lynch and Kepes' research was published in 1960 as Lynch's book The Image of the City.
-In 1970, Lynch received funding from UNESCO to study the use of cities by young people in urban areas of Salta, Melbourne, Toluca, and Krakow, a project summarized in his book Growing Up in Cities (1977).
+In 1970, Lynch received funding from UNESCO to study the use of cities by young people in urban areas of Salta, Melbourne, Toluca, and Kraków, a project summarized in his book Growing Up in Cities (1977).

 Lynch provided seminal contributions to the field of City Planning through empirical research on how individuals perceive and navigate the urban landscape.
 His books explore the presence of time and history in the urban environment, how urban environments affect children, and how to harness human perception of the physical form of cities and regions as the conceptual basis for good urban design.

 Parallel to his academic work, Lynch practiced planning and urban design in partnership with Stephen Carr, with whom he founded Carr/Lynch Associates in Cambridge, Massachusetts.